Turkoman horse: Turkmen influence on European horse breeds

-On the European continent

 Turkoman horses, aside from being occasional gifts of state, were often brought into Western Europe by various individuals, mostly connected with the military in some way.
-Some of these horses have had a profound impact on various European warmblood breeds.
+Some of these horses have profoundly impacted various European warmblood breeds.

-During the late Middle Ages and the Renaissance, one of the most universally acclaimed war and racing horses in Europe was the Neapolitan Courser.
-Though much heavier than the Turkoman horse, it may have had some Turkoman ancestry.
-Gervase Markham, Master of Horse to James I of England, describes the Neapolitan horses in terms which will sound very familiar to the fancier of the Turanian horses:

-Markham preferred the English Thoroughbred first among all breeds of horses; the Neapolitan second, and the steppe-bred Turk third.
-He had seen Turks racing on English race courses, circa 1566–1625.
+Gervase Markham, Master of Horse to James I of England, preferred the English Thoroughbred first among all breeds of horses; the Neapolitan second, and the steppe-bred Turk third.
+He had seen Turks racing on English race courses circa 1566–1625.
 He also noted that the Turks he had seen were: "Naturally in they desire to amble, and, which is most strange, their trot is full of pride and gracefulness."